-Bologna sausage is also known as baloney, parizer, polony, devon, and fritz.
+Bologna sausage is also known as baloney, polarizer, polony, devon, and fritz.
 It is a derivative of mortadella, usually made of pork meat and fat.
-Bologna sausage was derived from the mortadella and it is said that bologna sausage originated from the families that moved from Bologna to the United States.
+Bologna sausage was derived from the mortadella, and it is said that it originated from the families that moved from Bologna to the United States.

-Bologna sausage has a homogeneous form which is one of its differences from mortadella.
-The meat which can be pork and/or beef is mixed with fats and spices and emulsified together.
+Bologna sausage has a homogeneous form, one of its differences from mortadella.
+The meat, pork, and beef are mixed with fats and spices and emulsified.
 This product is then processed into the shapes of the bologna sausage.

 On the other hand, mortadella is a delicacy that is made exclusively from pork meat.
 It originated in Bologna, Italy.
 Mortadella has been part of the Italian culinary world since the 14th century.
-Mortadella is made by curing ground pork meat on this mixture chunks of pork fat, black pepper seeds, and pistachio is added.
-On the contrary to bologna sausage, this mixture is not emulsified thus giving the mortadella a heterogeneous form.
+Mortadella is made by curing ground pork meat; chunks of pork fat, black pepper seeds, and pistachio are added.
+On the contrary to bologna sausage, this mixture is not emulsified, thus giving the mortadella a heterogeneous form.
 Usually, 15% of the mortadella has to be pork fat chunks.

-In this article, we will be comparing bologna sausage to mortadella based on their nutritional content, weight loss and diets, and health impacts.
+This article will compare bologna sausage to mortadella based on their nutritional content, weight loss and diets, and health impacts.

 What is the actual difference?

-There are various differences between bologna sausage and mortadella.
-These differences vary among its origin, forms, price, shelflife, and taste, nutritional content among other things.
+There are differences between bologna sausage and mortadella.
+These differences vary among its origin, forms, price, shelf life, and taste, nutritional content, among other things.

-The difference in form is that bologna sausage is homogeneous whereas mortadella is heterogeneous with the fat chunks, black pepper, and pistachio.
+The difference in form is that bologna sausage is homogeneous, whereas mortadella is heterogeneous with fat chunks, black pepper, and pistachio.

 Both are cold cuts that require refrigeration.
 However, mortadella has a longer shelf life compared to bologna sausage.
-In its unopened condition, refrigerated mortadella can last up to 1 month compared to bologna sausage that lasts for 1-2 weeks.
-Mortadella when opened and sliced lasts up to 1 week.
+In its unopened condition, refrigerated mortadella can last up to 1 month compared to bologna sausage, which lasts 1-2 weeks.
+Mortadella, when opened and sliced, lasts up to 1 week.

 Bologna sausage can be eaten in different ways.
-It could be the simplest lunch sandwich which is white bread, bologna, American cheese, and mustard or it could be added to a burger as a topping or even added as a topping to pizza.
+It could be the most straightforward lunch sandwich: white bread, Bologna, American cheese, and mustard, or add to a burger as a topping or topping to pizza.

-On the other hand, mortadella is a more delicate cold cut, which can be eaten similarly to bologna as part of a sandwich, or it can be added as a pizza topping to add a richer flavor profile to it.
+On the other hand, mortadella is a more delicate cold cut, which can be eaten similarly to Bologna as part of a sandwich, or it can be added as a pizza topping to add a richer flavor profile.
 Mortadella can even be added to meat and cheese boards served with wine.

 Bologna sausage and mortadella have similar amounts of cholesterol.
 Constituting nearly 16% of the daily recommended value.

-Bologna sausage is richer in phosphorus, copper, and potassium.
-Whereas, mortadella is richer in zinc and iron.
-One of the most important features in their mineral profile is their sodium content.
-It is important to note that 300g of each is already surpassing the daily requirement of sodium by 100% and more.
+Bologna sausage is more affluent in phosphorus, copper, and potassium.
+In comparison, mortadella is richer in zinc and iron.
+One of the most essential features of their mineral profile is their sodium content.
+It is important to note that 300g of each surpasses the daily sodium requirement by 100% and more.
 Although no one usually consumes 300g of either, considering an average slice of 15g.
-Already 2 slices constitute more than 10% of the daily sodium intake.
+Already two slices constitute more than 10% of the daily sodium intake.
 Mortadella contains higher amounts of sodium compared to bologna sausage.

 Bologna sausage has a richer vitamin profile compared to mortadella.
 Bologna is richer in vitamins D, B1, B3, B5, and B6.
-Whereas mortadella is richer in vitamins B2 and B12.
+In comparison, mortadella is richer in vitamins B2 and B12.

 Diet and weight loss

-Bologna sausage and mortadella are not very recommended to be consumed during weight-loss diets.
+Bologna sausage and mortadella are not recommended to be consumed during weight-loss diets.
 This is mainly due to their high amounts of fats and sodium.
-Although they are rich in proteins, their fat, trans fat, and cholesterol levels are elevated.
-In addition to that, the sodium levels in both, mainly in mortadella, are off the charts.

 Bologna sausage and mortadella can be eaten on a keto diet.
-They are low in carbs and glycemic index, they are mostly made of protein and fats when it comes to their macronutrient composition.
-However, it is important to mention that while consuming these foods the sodium content should be taken into consideration.
-In addition to that, mortadella and bologna sausage are usually associated with different types of condiments and toppings like mustard, mayo, ketchup, pickles, and cheeses.
+They are low in carbs and glycemic index and mostly made of protein and fats regarding their macronutrient composition.
+However, it is essential to mention that the sodium content should be considered while consuming these foods.
+In addition to that, mortadella and bologna sausage are usually associated with different condiments and toppings like mustard, mayo, ketchup, pickles, and cheeses.
 These all increase the levels of salt and sometimes carbs.

-Processed meat similar to red meat has negative effects on the cardiovascular system and overall metabolic system.
-It is important to mention that processed meat such as bologna sausage and mortadella has worse effects on the cardiovascular health and metabolic system than red meat itself.
-Consuming processed meat is associated with negative effects on cardiovascular health and an increased risk of developing type 2 diabetes.
-The main effectors of these problems are fats, trans fats, cholesterol, the added sodium, and nitrites.
-(1)
+Like red meat, processed meat has adverse effects on the cardiovascular and overall metabolic systems.
+It is essential to mention that processed meat such as bologna sausage and mortadella has worse effects on the cardiovascular health and metabolic system than red meat itself.
+Consuming processed meat negatively affects cardiovascular health and increases the risk of developing type 2 diabetes.
+The main effectors of these problems are fats, trans fats, cholesterol, added sodium, and nitrates (1).

-The nitrite levels that are present in bologna sausage and mortadella are a big risk factor for metabolic disorders.
-Nitrites and their metabolites are associated with different types of metabolic disorders such as type 1 diabetes in children, endothelial dysfunction, and insulin resistance, and type 2 diabetes in adults.
+The nitrite levels in bologna sausage and mortadella are a significant risk factor for metabolic disorders.
+Nitrites and their metabolites are associated with different metabolic disorders, such as type 1 diabetes in children, endothelial dysfunction, insulin resistance, and type 2 diabetes in adults.
 Nitrites are usually added as preservatives in processed meats.
 (2) (3) (4) (5) (6)

-Often mortadella and bologna sausage is smoked with charcoal which increases polycyclic hydrocarbons which are one of the leading causes of developing various types of cancer.
-Thus, it is important to refrain from consumed smoked meat due to their association with increased risks of developing cancer.
+Often mortadella and bologna sausage are smoked with charcoal which increases polycyclic hydrocarbons, one of the leading causes of developing various types of cancer.
+Thus, avoiding consuming smoked meat is essential due to its increased cancer risks.
 (7)

-Vegan alternatives are present for bologna sausage which is not based on processing meat, however, it is based on tofu.
-Tofu being a derivative of soya beans is filled with phytoestrogens which in turn have their pros and cons.
+Vegan alternatives are present for bologna sausage, which is not based on processed meat; however, it is based on tofu.
+Tofu, a derivative of soya beans, is filled with phytoestrogens, which have pros and cons.

 Comparison summary table